-While I was on the train ride home today I was writing an article on my local copy of wordpress when I thought to myself “This is actually slower then working with the patchy wifi and GPRS”.
+While I was on the train ride home today I was writing an article on my local copy of WordPress when I thought to myself “This is actually slower than working with the patchy wifi and GPRS”.

 The best thing about running your site locally is that you do not require an internet connection to make updates, especially great for train, planes and tube travel.
 The next best thing about it should be the speed!
 You’re not relying on the internet connection and you will most likely have a more highly spec’d laptop then you have on your shared server space.